nrwl/nx-workshop/docs/lab19/LAB.md

 10. Use Nx to build the API for production, and then deploy it!

     ⚠️ Note: On Windows, the deploy will fail.
-Create a separate `deploy-windows` architect, as we did in the previous lab, but use this for the copy command:
+Create a separate `deploy-windows` target, as we did in the previous lab, but use this for the copy command:

     ```
     "commands": [